angular-package/callback/README.md

 Guards
 > It's a **combination** of both above, **constrains** the type of the parameter in the **code editor**, and checks its provided argument.

+Defines
+> Returns defined value from a method of an object.
+> Defines new value in an object and returns a defined value.

+Gets
+> Returns a value from an object.

 Sets
-> Sets the existing given value in the `object`.

-Defines
-> Returns defined value from the method of the `object`.
-> Defines the new value in the `object`.
-> Both above at the same time.
+> Adds or updates an element with a specified key and a value to an object and returns an `object.

 <br>